peerreynders/solid-start-notes-basic/README.md

 — [Musing on HTML Partials](https://youtu.be/N-QwFFqI8aQ?t=12170)

 Updated for SolidStart v0.5.2 (new beta, [first beta version](https://github.com/peerreynders/solid-start-notes-basic/tree/2fe3462b30ab9008576339648f13d9457da3ff5f)).
-The app is a port of the December 2020 [React Server Components Demo](https://github.com/reactjs/server-components-demo) ([LICENSE](https://github.com/reactjs/server-components-demo/blob/main/LICENSE); [no pg fork](https://github.com/pomber/server-components-demo/)) but here it's just a basic client side routing implementation.
+The app is a port of the December 2020 [React Server Components Demo](https://github.com/reactjs/server-components-demo) ([LICENSE](https://github.com/reactjs/server-components-demo/blob/main/LICENSE); [no pg fork](https://github.com/pomber/server-components-demo/), [Data Fetching with React Server Components](https://youtu.be/TQQPAU21ZUw)) but here it's just a basic client side routing implementation.
 It doesn't use a database but stores the notes via the [Unstorage Node.js Filesystem (Lite) driver](https://unstorage.unjs.io/drivers/fs#nodejs-filesystem-lite) .
 This app is not intended to be deployed but simply serves as an experimental platform.